luhsra/sratic/README.md

    includes the referenced data into the parent of the `!splice` statement.
 It splices the data into the parent.
-For example, a !splice operation within a list does splice the referenced data, which must be also an list into the containing list.
+For example, a !splice operation within a list does splice the referenced data, which must be also a list into the containing list.
 The mechanism also works for dictionaries.

         root.yml: [0, !splice "a.yml", 2, 3]
         a.yml: [2, 35]